elalamiimed/HITSZCS/Elective Courses/Chinese Path to Modernization/README.md

 This course is an elective course accounting for 2 credits and 32 course hours.

-30% Group Presentation (Guo Laoshi) & 70% Final Exam (Zhang Laoshi)
+50% Group Presentation (Guo Laoshi) & 50% Report essay (Zhang Laoshi)

 The course has several organised trips to companies and fields.